Space Is Noisy

 - Silent Running has audible nuclear explosions in space.

 - The 2009 Star Trek film zig-zags the trope.
-There's a scene early on when a redshirt gets sucked into the vacumm and the sound cuts out.
-Later, when Kirk is entering Vulcan's atmosphere, the sound slowly fades in as he descends.
+There's a scene early on when a redshirt gets sucked into the vacuum and the sound cuts out.
+Later, when Kirk is spacesuit-diving into Vulcan's atmosphere, the sound slowly fades in as he descends.
 Whenever the shot is following a space ship, however, the sound effects are at full volume.

 - In the Alien movies, there are some flight-cruising sounds, and explosion.